nayan-pradhan/solo-6dof-motion-platform/docs/setup_and_usage.md

 <a name="notes"></a>

 ### Notes
-- Smooth landing position is hard-coded (joint angles are pre-defined).
-If smooth landing is not working as expected, print the joint angles at the position you want to specify as landing position and update the smooth landing variable: `self.smooth_landing_pos` in file: [`src/control/solo_ctrl.py`](#../src/control/solo_ctrl.py).
 - To give edit access of output history files to user, do `sudo chown user:user \*` in `data_files/*/history/` directory.